La Min-sú de Terrasson

 Artisans and local produce

-'The word 'terroir' may have ancient connotations but terroir is a fashionable, if hard to quantify, facet of modern French cuisine.
+'The word terroir may have ancient connotations but terroir is a fashionable, hard to quantify, facet of modern French cuisine.
 The term embraces land, climate, culture and produce, an intangible catch-all for that sense of place so important to the regions’ food and wine.

 Verrerie de Terrasson

-Just up the road from the old bridge you’ll find the ceramics (work)shop of Ms. Julie Lopez.
+L'Atelier de Julie Z, just up the road from the old bridge you’ll find the ceramic (work)shop of Ms. Julie Lopez.
 She produces a range of ceramic objects, for both use and/or decoration.

 Bovetti chocolate factory and museum